 Little Leaders: Bold Women in Black History Literature Guide

 “In a society where being an African American and female meant being an outsider or sometimes invisible, these women dared to go after what they wanted, to demand what they deserved.
 Some of them were reluctant leaders, while others were not even aware of their bravery, but their legacies live on to pave the way for more of us to follow.
 Many of them did not set out to be pioneers but all of them were, and we can look to each of them for inspiration.”
-We can learn so much from them as they “Made A Difference” in the lives of others.
+We can learn so much from the ways these women made a difference in the lives of others.

 Literature Guide by Joyce Matthews